bluekitchen/btstack/port/esp32/README.md

 ## Usage

-In port/esp32, run
+In port/esp32/template, run

 	make

-to compile the LE Counter example
+to compile the SPP and LE Streamer example

 Run